Virus pushes twin cities El Paso and Juarez to the brink

 “We are like Siamese cities,” said Juarez resident Roberto Melgoza Ramos, whose son recovered from a bout of COVID-19 after taking a cocktail of homemade remedies and prescription drugs.
 “You can’t cut El Paso without cutting Juarez, and you can’t cut Juarez without cutting El Paso.”

-In El Paso, authorities have instructed residents to stay home for two weeks and imposed a 10 p.m. curfew, and they are setting up dozens of hospital beds at a convention center.
+In other developments Tuesday, Illinois Gov. J.B.
+Pritzker, a Democrat, banned indoor dining and drinking in Chicago in one of the biggest retreats yet in the face of the latest surge.
+And Wisconsin’s governor pleaded with residents to voluntarily stay home as the state shattered records for daily cases and deaths.
+Democratic Gov. Tony Evers issued a stay-at-home order in March, but the conservative-leaning state Supreme Court struck it down two months later.

 Also, the University Medical Center of El Paso erected heated isolation tents to treat coronavirus patients.
 As of Tuesday, Ryan Mielke, director of public affairs, said the hospital had 195 COVID-19 patients, compared with fewer than three dozen less than a month ago, and “it continues to grow by the day, by the hour.”

 In Juarez, the Mexican government is sending mobile hospitals, ventilators and doctors, nurses and respiratory specialists.
 A hospital is being set up inside the gymnasium of the local university to help with the overflow.